Squarespace alternatives – best of the rest

 But first, a look at the templates offered to me when I first signed up.

 Seriously, these templates look like Squarespace’s – that’s probably the biggest compliment I can give to a website builder.

 Zyro doesn’t have as many templates available as Squarespace, but they are truly great.

 In terms of pricing, I believe this is probably the best value for money you can find in a website builder right now.
-Zyro’s ‘Unleashed’ plan at $3.09 offers unlimited storage and bandwidth, two things you won’t find until at least triple that price with Squarespace.
+Zyro’s ‘Website’ plan at $2.61 offers unlimited storage and bandwidth, two things you won’t find until at least triple that price with Squarespace.

 Onto the main advanced feature of this website builder, the AI software.